 Raimi’s Peter Parker is the shy, introverted and put-upon nerd with a heart of gold who wouldn’t seem out of place in an 80’s movie.
 That doesn’t make him any less likable though, thanks in no small part to Tobey Maguire’s earnest portrayal.
 He has a crush on a girl who he thinks is out of his league, he’s picked on by other kids, and his best friend can be pretty wishy-washy.
 His life changes incredibly and irrevocably when he’s bitten by a mutated spider and gains superpowers as a spider-mutant.
 He grows stronger, faster, tougher.
 He finally has a strong body to match his sharp mind, and he feels like he’s on top of the world.
 Along with beating up his bullies, he gains the confidence to finally try to approach Mary Jane.
 It’s a lot of fun watching Peter discover all his standard spider powers step-by-step – like strength, speed, precognition, wall-crawling and webbing – and gradually level up into the hero we know he’ll be soon.
 The boy is having the time of his life in this movie so the audience does as well, making him a great escapist character.
 All of this methodical build-up finally comes to a head in the chase scene where Peter is pursing the mugger – swinging haphazardly from buildings, vaulting over bridges and barreling through traffic.
 It’s exhilarating to watch, and it’s the moment when the audience realizes Spider-Man on the big screen is not only going to work, it’s going to be great.
 The downside of Peter’s new abilities is that he grows cocky, arrogant and rude, and starts to take his aunt and uncle for granted until he gets his Uncle Ben shot and learns an extremely painful and lasting lesson about humility and responsibility.

-Mary Jane Watson is the school ‘it’ girl and Peter’s next door neighbor.
-Despite being a popular girl in high school, Mary Jane is a nice person with a gentle nature, and even early on she has a sort of fondness for Peter.
-She’s flirtatious, outgoing and vivacious, but also more troubled than she likes to let on.
+Mary Jane Watson, portrayed by Kirsten Dunst, is the school ‘it’ girl and Peter’s next door neighbor.
+Despite being a popular girl in a high school movie, Mary Jane is a nice person with a gentle nature, and even early on she has a sort of fondness for Peter.
+She’s flirtatious, outgoing and vivacious, but also more troubled than she likes to let on, putting on a party girl facade to her classmates.
+In contrast to the dream girl Peter had been crushing on, MJ is pretty down-to-earth in person.
 I really enjoy Peter and Mary Jane’s budding friendship throughout the film, with or without the romantic undertones.
 It’s a bit awkward, but also earnest and sweet.
 Peter and Mary Jane bond by talking about their dreams and ambitions, as Peter wants to be a photographer and Mary Jane hopes to be a star on Broadway, even if they may have some difficulty achieving them.
 Throughout the film, they confide in each other and try to physically and emotionally support each other, and their numerous and cumulative shared scenes make for enjoyably quiet and tender side-trips between the main action.
 Mary Jane gradually falling in love with Peter and reciprocating his crush is also handled well, though it’s probably on your second watch that you’ll be paying enough attention to MJ as a tritagonist to notice her journey through the film.

 Norman Osborn is a scientist and a supposedly successful businessman, one who has very high standards and more than a few secrets.
 Norman is outspoken, frank, hardworking and ambitious, with some latent delusions of grandeur.
 He’s something of an inspiration to our main character, Peter.
 He pushes his son, Harry, and shows him tough love to try to make him strong and great, while also showing an interest in Peter, an up-and-coming intellectual, and trying to force his way into becoming a mentor figure to him – much to the chagrin and envy of his own son.
 There is more than to Norman than being a confident and successful business tycoon though; there’s a desperate, fearful and needy side that he keeps well-hidden.
 Norman’s company is going under rapidly, and he’s failing to convince the US military to buy his new defense project that could save OsCorp.
 So with time running out and no human volunteers on hand, Norman decides to test his new mad science on himself, which naturally goes horribly wrong – much to the delight of the audience.
 Norman’s super soldier formula ravages his mind and creates a new split personality that he funnels all his rage, aggression, resentment, vengeance and wrath into – loosening him up and driving him insane.
 In a sense, Norman Osborn dies the night he decides to experiment on himself and is reborn as the Green Goblin.